 Piazza del Campo in Siena, Italy and Boston’s City Hall Plaza are often cited as the best and worst of what architecture can be.
 The Italian piazza with its crenelated city hall and tightly-aligned buildings has invited public gathering and acclaim for centuries, frequently making best-in-design lists.
 Boston’s 50-year old plaza, on the other hand, an urban renewal project from the 1960s, has never lived up to its promise.
 Instead, you’ll find it listed as one of “the most disappointing places in America,” and even calls for its demolition.

 That’s been studied a good deal.
 Researchers have carefully analyzed Boston City Hall Plaza for years, including in graduate school theses and this recent Tufts University planning class.
-In 2015, Boston’s new Mayor, Marty Walsh, launched yet another initiative to find ways to improve the look, feel and function of his workplace.
+In 2015, Boston’s then-new Mayor, Marty Walsh, launched yet another initiative to find ways to improve the look, feel and function of his workplace.

 Piazza del Campo, Siena, c.
 1349